napari/cookiecutter-napari-plugin/{{cookiecutter.plugin_name}}/.napari/DESCRIPTION.md

 Many plugins may be used in the course of published (or publishable) research, as well as during conference talks and other public facing events.
-If you'd like to be cited in a particular format, or have a DOI you'd like used, you should provide that information here.
+If you'd like to be cited in a particular format, or have a DOI you'd like used, you should provide that information here. -->

+The developer has not yet provided a napari-hub specific description.